jobisoft/DAV-4-TbSync/README.md

 ## Work around for subscribing calendars of different users on the same server

 Lightning has problems subscribing to multiple calendars of different users on the same server.
-TbSync 0.8.16 (or later) can probably resolve this issue, if you set
+TbSync 0.8.17 (or later) can probably resolve this issue, if you set

-*extensions.dav4tbsync.addUserToCardDavUrl = true*
+*extensions.dav4tbsync.addCredentialsToCardDavUrl = true*

 If this still does not work for you, also set

 *network.cookie.cookieBehavior = 1*

+The first setting works around a bug in the PasswordManager by adding the credentials directly to the URl and thus bypassing the PasswordManager.
+This is of course not very secure, but the only way until this is fixed in lightning (it is beeing worked on).
 The second setting works around a bug in the cookie management by rejecting third-party-cookies.

 Feedback on this work around is appreciated.

 <hr>